 In essence, all diesel engines used nowadays in both medium and heavy duty trucks and vehicles are also electronically controlled, direct fuel injected and turbocharged.
 Most are also after cooled or intercooled.
 Apart from that, they are using exhaust gas recirculation or EGR in order to limit the in-cylinder formation of the nitrogen oxides and some are forming of exhaust after treatment.

-With regards to turbocharger, the radial exhaust-driven turbine is driving the radial compressor in order to boost the air density that is fed to the engine.
+With regards to the turbocharger, the radial exhaust-driven turbine is driving the radial compressor in order to boost the air density that is fed to the engine.
 Turbochargers may have the common variable geometry turbine or fixed geometry.
-There are instances as well in which they could have a wastegated turbine or also known as bypass.
+There are instances as well in which they could have a wastegate turbine or also known as a bypass.

 The compressor’s improved efficiency or turbine is going to help in fuel consumption.
-The higher pressure ratio radial compressors or axial compressors are only few of the emerging technologies.
-The developments and innovation in turbine and/or compressor efficiency contributes a lot to better fuel consumption.
-Of course, in logistics industry, better fuel consumption translates to better productivity.
+The higher pressure ratio radial compressors or axial compressors are only a few of the emerging technologies.
+The developments and innovations in turbine and/or compressor efficiency contribute a lot to better fuel consumption.
+Of course, in the logistics industry, better fuel consumption translates to better productivity.